microsoft/sourcemap-toolkit/README.md

 ```

 ## Call Stack Deminification
-The `SourcemapToolkit.CallstackDeminifier.dll` allows for the deminification of JavaScript call stacks.
+The `SourcemapToolkit.dll` allows for the deminification of JavaScript call stacks.
 ### Example
 #### Call stack string
 ```